paidgeek/go-buffer-objects/README.md

 # bufobjects
 Generate code for fast serialization and deserialization based on YAML schema.
+Currently only for Go.

 ## Getting Started
 ```